Suspended Load#

 Additional Sediment Parameters#

 Fine sediment mixtures involving very fine cohesive particles (less than 0.06-0.1 mm) are referred to as mud in Gaia and so do the keywords in the following paragraphs.
+The distinction between non-cohesive sand and cohesive mud is important because their erosion and deposition behaviors differ fundamentally.
 More information about mud-related keywords can be found in section 4.2 in the Gaia manual.

 Deposition Parameters#